What is a long-term international migrant?

 The most common reason for migrating to the UK is work.
 This has been the case historically, with the exception of 2009 to 2012 when study was the most common main reason for migration.

-In the year ending December 2013, 177,000 people immigrated to the UK for formal study, whilst 214,000 immigrated for work-related reasons.
-This is a statistically significant increase from the previous year when 180,000 people immigrated for work-related reasons.
-Of those immigrating for work-related reasons in the year ending December 2013, 62% (132,000) came with a definite job to go to and 39% (83,000) came to look for work.
+In the year ending March 2014, 228,000 immigrated for work-related reasons.
+This is a statistically significant increase from the previous year when 190,000 people immigrated for work-related reasons.
+Of those immigrating for work-related reasons in the year ending March 2014, 61% (138,000) came with a definite job to go to and 39% (90,000) came to look for work.